 From the Introduction:

-The oil and gas industry in Texas is releasing large volumes of greenhouse gases – despite the scientific consensus that current fossil fuel pollution must instead be greatly curtailed to prevent the most catastrophic effects of climate change.
+The rapidly expanding oil and gas industry in Ohio is releasing large volumes of greenhouse gases – despite the scientific consensus that current fossil fuel pollution must instead be greatly curtailed to prevent the most catastrophic effects of climate change.
 This includes methane, which is 86 times more powerful than carbon dioxide over a 20-year time scale.

-At the same time, air quality is increasingly degraded in the communities living near oil and gas operations.
-The main reason is increased pollution from methane and volatile organic compounds (VOCs, including the highly toxic hydrogen sulfide found in Texas oil and gas) – all of which science associates with a range of health problems.
+At the same time, air quality is threatened in the communities living near oil and gas operations.
+The main reason is increased pollution from methane and volatile organic compounds (VOCs), which science associates with a range of health problems.

 Yet despite these trends, policymakers (and the general public) continue to assume that state and federal governments have both the will and the resources to adequately oversee a complex and increasingly polluting industry.
 Years of research and field experience by Earthworks have demonstrated that this is not the reality on the ground.